 - Use your helmet as a receptacle.
 Hang it upside down on an aerobar (handlebar) and tuck your sunglasses inside.

 - Place a full water bottle in the bottle cage of your bike.

-- When you are done with the swim portion, start removing your arms from the wetsuit as you emerge from the water and run to your bike.
-Your wetsuit should be hanging at your waist.
-Finish taking off your wetsuit when you get to your bike.
+- When you are done with the swim portion and start running towards your bike, start removing your arms from the wetsuit.
+Your wetsuit should hang at your waist as you run to your bike.
+Finish taking off your wetsuit once at your bike.

 Your other transition (T2) is from the bike portion to the run portion.
-Here are some basic things to know for your second transition:
+Here are some basic tips for that second transition:

 - Tuck dry socks into your shoes to save room.

-- If you'll be using any gels or energy bars, try to neatly put them in your shoes.
+- If you have any gels or energy bars, try to neatly put them in your shoes.

 The transition area is usually a cramped space and affords participants little room to place their stuff.
 It's necessary to combine all of your transition items so that everything can neatly fit on a towel.
-Cycling and running shoes provide great opportunities to place small items inside.
+Cycling and running shoes provide enough room to place small items inside.

 Relax and Have Fun

 Anybody can participate in a triathlon.
-Don't let intimidation and the overwhelming amount of advanced products scare you away.
-Although you should invest in a wetsuit for a triathlon, basics such as a bike, helmet, your usual running shoes, and goggles should be sufficient for your first triathlon.
-As you become more accustomed to triathlons, you can upgrade your gear to suit your needs.
+Don't let the overwhelming amount of advanced products scare you away.
+Once you invest in a triathlon wetsuit, the basics—bike, helmet, running shoes, goggles, etc—should be sufficient for your first triathlon.
+As you become more accustomed to triathlons, you can upgrade your gear as you better determine what you need.
 With this crash course in triathlons, you'll soon be able to experience the fun, competitive spirit of a race while getting in fantastic shape.